CenturyLinkCloud/PublicKB/Security/centurylink-cloud-guide-to-vormetric-dsm.md

 Replication occurs from the primary to the failover server(s) only.
 It consists of the latest configuration database running on the primary server.
 The configuration database contains all the policies, host configurations, and keys that are used in the VDS Management Console.
 Log files are not a part of the information replicated.

-CenturyLink Cloud customers can implement DSM high availability in various approaches to meet business requirements.
+Lumen Cloud customers can implement DSM high availability in various approaches to meet business requirements.

 In a single site topology, DSM high availability is provided by two (2) virtual appliances in the same physical location.
 Host Agents maintain access to their encryption services in the event of the primary DSM appliance having an interruption.